As a patient of Pratt Regional Medical Center,

 Be informed of the source of the hospital’s reimbursement for your services, and of any limitations that may be placed upon your care.

-Any business ethics concerns should be directed to the Business Office director at extension # 146.
+Any business ethics concerns should be directed to the business office director at 450-1146.

 Respect medical center policies.